charleskoffler/clprolf/docs/getting_started_by_gemini/getting_started_by_gemini_class_roles.md

    simu_real_world_obj: Represents simulations of real-world objects with methods for behavior.

-   simu_comp_worker: Represents tasks for the computer, lacking real-world counterparts.
+   simu_comp_as_worker: Represents tasks for the computer, lacking real-world counterparts.

    model_real_world_obj: Similar to data transfer objects (DTOs) in Java, with only attributes to model real-world objects.